This post may contain affiliate links. Please read our disclosure policy.

 three unbaked black bean tacos on a baking sheet.

-1. Bake the tacos for 5 to 7 minutes.
-Remove from the oven and flip each taco over.
-Return the tacos to the oven to bake for an additional 5 to 7 minutes.
+1. Bake for 5 to 7 minutes.
+Remove from the oven and flip each taco.
+Return to the oven and bake for another 5 to 7 minutes.

 Expert Tips

-• Adjust the spices if necessary.
-If you’d like to make spicier tacos, add a pinch of chili powder or some chopped jalapeños or chopped canned chipotle peppers in adobo sauce.
+• Adjust the Spice Level: For spicier tacos, add extra chili powder, chopped jalapeños, or canned chipotle peppers in adobo sauce.

 one baked black bean taco sliced in half on a white plate next to a sliced lime.